Noitidart/react-native-buttonex/README.md

 This is a great article which inspired me to add these props - https://medium.com/as-a-product-designer/android-vs-ios-compare-20-ui-components-patterns-feaf94533568 - it shows the various button components on Android and iOS.

 * `bordered`
-  * iOS has a bordered button as seen here - https://i.imgur.com/BY4Hdh3.png - and when it is pressed it looks like this - https://i.imgur.com/fEcSMED.png - this can be acheived by simply adding the `bordered` prop.
+  * iOS has a bordered button as seen in the App Store - https://i.imgur.com/BY4Hdh3.png - and when it is pressed it looks like this - https://i.imgur.com/fEcSMED.png - this is the effect got by creating a `system`/`roundedRect` type `UIButton` - https://developer.apple.com/documentation/uikit/uibuttontype/1624021-system
   * Android also has a bordered button as seen in the Google Play store - https://i.imgur.com/Q4qWbNF.png - we see that there is no shadow on this button.
 * `bold` *(iOS Only)*
   * On iOS the font is sometimes bold.
 For example - https://raw.githubusercontent.com/EddyVerbruggen/SocialSharing-PhoneGap-Plugin/master/screenshots/screenshot-ios7-share.png - notice the "Post" button is bolded while the "Cancel" button is not.
 * `transparent` *(Android only)*
   * In all Android dialogs we see a button with a transparent background and a color for the font.
 In the default `react-native/Button` component we cannot control the color of the "title".
 This module fixes that.
 If you add the `transparent` prop, then the color applies to the "title" color.
-Example of native button that looks like this - https://i.imgur.com/JdZmwGK.png
+Example dialog: https://i.imgur.com/JdZmwGK.png
 * `noShadow` *(Android only)*
   * The Google Play store shows us a flat button style, without a shadow - https://i.imgur.com/Q4qWbNF.png - the default `react-native/Button` always has a shadow.
 Add this prop to remove that shadow.